-- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2013 and July 1, 2014. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2013 to July 1, 2014.
+- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2014 and July 1, 2015. - Asset changes refer the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2014 to July 1, 2015.
 There were more retirees than assumed electing medical coverage.
 The increase in liability due to the retirees was dampened by the active liability decrease. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
-The decrease is due to the EGWP program actually coming in lower than assumed in the prior year. - Other Assumptions changes refer to the changes in demographic assumptions as well as changes in economic assumptions other than those relating to health costs.
-There were no other assumption changes with this valuation.
+There was no gain or loss in this category since the health cost assumptions from the prior year were rolled forward for this year. - Other Assumptions changes refer to the changes in demographic assumptions as well as changes in economic assumptions other than those relating to health costs.